-DomainKey Identified Mail (DKIM) authenticates SharpSpring’s emails.
-That way, even though emails are being sent from a SharpSpring-owned server, the receiving server knows that email is truly coming from you.
+DomainKey Identified Mail (DKIM) and Sender Policy Framework (SPF) work in tandem to authenticate SharpSpring’s emails.
+That way, even though emails are being sent from a SharpSpring-owned server, the receiving server knows that email is coming from you.
 This is an incredibly important step you must take before sending emails out of SharpSpring.
-This article will detail how to set up DKIM if you are using GoDaddy.
+This article will detail how to set up DKIM and SPF if you are using GoDaddy.

 The following user roles can set up DKIM: